mui/material-ui/docs/data/base/components/switch/switch.md

 import SwitchUnstyled from '@mui/base/SwitchUnstyled';
 ```

+## Basic switch

-The `SwitchUnstyled` component provides three default components and assigns respective CSS classes for styling.
+The `SwitchUnstyled` component is composed of three interior components—`Root`, `Thumb` and `Input`—and it assigns CSS classes for styling each piece, respectively.

-There are three components you can override with the `components` prop: `Root`, `Thumb` and `Input`.
-You can set the props for each one using the `componentsProps` object.
+You can set the props for these interior components using the `componentsProps` object.

-These
+You can also override them entirely with the `components` prop.

+The following demo shows how to assign styles and props to the interior components of the `SwitchUnstyled` component:

 {{"demo": "UnstyledSwitches.js"}}

+## Accessibility

+To make the `SwtichUnstyled` component accessible, you should ensure that the corresponding labels reflect the current state of the switch.

 ## The useSwitch hook